orzklv/web/content/blog/static-flake/index.md

 - Refer to it as a `package` that has instructions to build it inside.
 - Execute this `build` instructions and present the package.

 So, as you may have guessed, we need to create a file at the root of our project named `default.nix`.
 Afterwards, we need to declare whatever about our package.
-You see, nix is a functional language and is all about declarativeness, so, our package is a function which will produce an set of attributions (think of it as object or json).
+You see, nix is a functional language and is all about declarativeness, so, our package is a function which will produce a set of attributions (think of it as an object or json).
 Our function follows this sample syntax:

 ```nix
 { arg1, arg2 ? "defaulted-value" }: